dr2lopez/entitlement-inventory/draft-ietf-ivy-entitlement-inventory.md

 The model describes how to represent capabilities and the entitlements that enable them across inventoried network elements.
 Capabilities describe what a device can do.
 Entitlements indicate whether those capabilities are allowed and under what conditions.

+(LLM: The next paragraph is redundant to the previous section we created, wher eshouuld the information be?, should the section be before or here?)

 In deployments where entitlements are directly associated with specific network elements, the devices themselves may expose entitlement information.
 Alternatively, some environments may rely on a centralized license server that maintains the entitlements of an organization.
 By querying the list of capabilities and entitlements, along with their associated metadata, a NETCONF or RESTCONF client can retrieve essential inventory details about what capabilities are available and which entitlements are currently in place.

+(LLM: The next sentence is mostly focused on capabilities.
+THis document IS NOT to define a full theory of capabilities or its internal relationships, we would like other work (to be define elsewhere) to define it and have flexible way of relating it.
+For that we will have a instance type of relationthip in yang, basically the capability reference will be of certain type, besides respeciting just an id and a description.
+For simple cases capabilities will just be described for the people reading (they will become a list basically), for more complex cases we can refernece other models wit ha full description of  capabiltiies.
+Also capabilities for the scope of entitlmeents are UP to the scope of the vendor.
+A vendor might just annouce" advanced services as capabilities, thta is fine, an viewer of the information MUST know form documentsio nwhat that means (e.g. MPLS, BGP, etc), but an implementation might be free to just list all capabilities using this. )

 Note that the model uses lists based on classes on multiple parts to be able to extend functionality.

 (TBD: Provide examples of how this can be done in future releases of this document)

+(LLM: In the next paragraph, I want you to specify that listing shortly that entiltmenets MUST be listed outside elements because some of them can be own by organizations freely without assignment until the organization decides to do so (either "installing" or "assigning" them for use in an elemnt))

 Entitlements may be listed without explicitly identifying the assets (network elements or components) they apply to.
 Entitlements are defined directly under the network-inventory container for organizational management.
 Entitlements are linked to network-elements in multiple ways: (1) When entitlements are created for specific network-elements (i.e. they should only be installed on those), then those network elements are specified under the entitlement element's attachment section.
 (2) When an entitlement is installed in a network-element, it appears in the network-element's installed-entitlements list.
 (3) When an installed entitlement enables capabilities, the network-element's capabilities will reference the installed entitlement via the supporting-entitlements list.